The Simple Guide to Captioning

 What are the benefits?

-Children may also find benefit in using captions to aid their reading comprehension, similarly with students being assisted to understand read content.
+Children may also find benefit in using captions to aid their reading comprehension, Similarly, in an educational setting, students are greatly assisted in understanding and retaining content.
 Individuals for whom English is their second language (ESL) may also find captions helpful with spelling and pronunciation.